Stability in quadratic torsion theories: Acknowledgement

 \section{Acknowledgement}

-The authors acknowledge Y.~N.~Obukov for useful discussions.
+The authors acknowledge Jose Beltr\'an Jim\'enez and Francisco Jos\'e Maldonado Torralba for bringing to our attention a missing factor in the pseudo-vectorial sector of the theory in the previous version of the manuscript and for useful discussions.
+The authors also acknowledge Y.~N.~Obukhov for useful discussions.
 This work was partly supported by the projects FIS2014-52837-P (Spanish MINECO) and FIS2016-78859-P (AEI/FEDER, UE), and Consolider-Ingenio MULTIDARK CSD2009-00064.
 PMM was funded by MINECO through the postdoctoral training contract FPDI-2013-16161 during part of this work.

 \addappheadtotoc \appendixpage